 To achieve even greater energy efficiency, states and communities can promulgate a voluntary or mandatory "stretch" or "reach” energy code to supplement or overlay their base code, providing communities a code option that is typically 15-20% more energy efficient than the state’s base energy code.
 Visit NEEP's Next Generation Home and Building Performance Page to learn more.

 Adopting energy codes is the first step – complying with and enforcing energy codes is the second and most important step.
 While states and communities should adopt updated energy codes, enforcing them is the only way to unlock deep energy savings.
 Visit NEEP's Code Adoption and Code Compliance pages to learn more.

 NEEP’S VALUE ADD

 Building energy codes represent the “floor”— the lowest level of energy efficiency homes and buildings must exhibit by law.
 NEEP works to raise this floor, in conjunction with its other building and community initiatives, through energy code adoption and compliance support.

 We provide technical support to develop, implement, and comply with building energy codes and standards.
 By creating resources, providing technical assistance, hosting webinars and events, or facilitating energy code stakeholder groups, NEEP provides regional, state, and municipality-specific guidance on how to advance the energy efficiency, decarbonization, and electrification of homes and buildings through energy codes.

 Today’s building codes are about 30 percent more efficient than they were ten years ago.
-By adopting and complying with these more efficient energy codes, states in the Northeast and Mid-Atlantic will progress steadily towards a future where all new buildings are required to be zero net energy buildings.
+By adopting and complying with these more efficient energy codes, states in the Northeast and Mid-Atlantic will continue to progress steadily towards a future where all new homes and buildings must meet zero energy code requirements.